 Muscle mass has a protective effect on all-round health, so whatever your age, fitness goal, or current fitness level you will certainly benefit from increasing the amount of muscle you have in your body, especially as a woman.
 Lifting weights with the goal of building muscle will mean a better quality of life now, as well as when we are older.
 We will be able to look after ourselves for longer and lead a more independent life.

 A common concern among women is that building muscle will make them look bulky.
-However more muscle means an increased metabolism and it will make you a more efficient mover, meaning fewer injuries and pain.
-It takes a lot of hard work in the form or heavy training and increased calories for women to gain muscle mass due to our genetic makeup and hormones.
+However more muscle means increased metabolism and it will make you a more efficient mover, meaning fewer injuries and pain.
+It takes a lot of hard work in the form of heavy training and increased calories for women to gain muscle mass due to their genetic makeup and hormones.